mrblue223/TryHackMe/Smol/Write_up.md

 I will incorporate the provided content into the structured outline, ensuring proper Markdown formatting for display on GitHub, including correct headings and functional anchor links.
 Markdown

-# Smol.thm - A Detailed Penetration Test Write-up

-This document provides a detailed walkthrough of how the Smol.thm machine was compromised, from initial reconnaissance to gaining full root control. [cite: 1] It outlines the methodology and techniques used during the penetration test and is intended for educational purposes. [cite: 2]

----

 # Table of Contents

 - [1.
 Reconnaissance and Initial Enumeration](#1-reconnaissance-and-initial-enumeration)